Carl Giles: Annual collections of cartoons

 Collections of Giles's cartoons have been produced annually since 1946.

-Up until the 50th collection (published in 1996), they were given the title "1st Series", "2nd Series", up to "60th Series" (2007), although since the 1997-published collection, they have been called "The 1998 collection", "The 1999 collection", etc. For reasons unknown the 2005 Collection was subtitled as Fifty-Sixth series, despite the 2003 edition being (correctly) titled as such and the 2005 release actually being the Fifty-Eighth book.
+Up until the 50th collection (published in 1996), they were given the title "1st Series", "2nd Series", up to "60th Series" (2007), although since the 1997-published collection, they have been called "The 1998 collection", "The 1999 collection", etc. For reasons unknown the 2005 Collection was subtitled as 56th series, despite the 2003 edition being correctly titled as such and the 2005 release actually being the 58th book.

 Until his death in 1995, Giles selected which cartoons would be in the annual.

 Up until 1991, when Giles stopped producing new cartoons, the annual consisted of cartoons from the preceding year — for example, in the 42nd series (published in autumn 1989), the cartoons used were originally published in the Daily Express and Sunday Express between 30 June 1987 and 12 June 1988.

 From 1991, the annuals consisted of cartoons previously published in collections, although some previously unpublished in annuals were included.
-The 46th series (1992), 47th (1993) and the 1999-2001 collections are all composed solely of cartoons which had not previously been published in any other collection.
-The 2002-2006 collections included some cartoons not previously published in any collections.
+The 46th series (1992), 47th (1993) and the 1999–2001 collections are all composed solely of cartoons which had not previously been published in any other collection.
+The 2002–2006 collections included some cartoons not previously published in any collections.

-The 1999-2005 collections included a calendar, with 12 cartoons from the year's collection.
+The 1999–2005 collections included a calendar, with twelve cartoons from the year's collection.

+Celebrity fans

 Most of the annuals included a foreword from an editor of the Express newspapers or a celebrity fan, including Margot Fonteyn (ballet dancer), Adam Faith (singer), Spike Milligan (comedian), Sir Malcolm Sargent (conductor), Jim Clark (F1 champion), Sean Connery (actor), Frank Sinatra (singer) and Tommy Cooper (comedian and magician).

 The 2010 collection had an introduction about Giles, as it was the first year that Hamlyn had published the collection (all previous collections had been published by Express Newspapers).
 The 2011 collection returned to the tradition of having an introduction written by a celebrity fan (in that case, Lee Latchford-Evans) and the majority of the cartoons featured in the 2011 collection had never previously appeared in an annual.

 In June 2017, Dr Tim Benson published the first biography of Giles to be based on the cartoonist's own correspondence in his book 'Giles's War'.
 Benson discovered that Giles had been dishonest about his reasons for leaving Reynolds News due to the guilt he felt over joining Express Newspapers.
-The book also discusses how Giles misled his biographer Peter Tory over many details of his career.
+The book also discusses how Peter Tory had written a ‘dreadful' book about the cartoonist which was not helped by the fact that the two men loathed each other, while Tory had missed out much of the story of Giles' career and relationships.